 My research is located at the Leuven Institute for Research on Information Systems (LIRIS), University of Leuven, Belgium.
-I am teaching Statistics and Information Management to Business students (two undergraduate courses and one course in the preparatory programme).
+My teaching focuses on Statistics, Research Methods, and Information Management & Technologies.

-I am mostly interested in multidisciplinary research which is located in the intersection between Statistics, Database Technology, Research & Education.
+I am mostly interested in multidisciplinary research which is located in the intersection between Information Science, Statistics, Database Technology, Research & Education.
 Here are a few examples:

 - reproducible & collaborative writing (actually I think of this as a part of "reproducible computing")